-Amanda is supporting the Early Intervention Foundation with the design and delivery of the Early Intervention Academy for Police Leaders.
+Amanda is supporting EIF with the design and delivery of the Early Intervention Academy for Police Leaders.

-She is a Trustee of Red Rose Recovery, a charity to support those recovering from drug and alcohol addiction, through peer mentoring and partnership working.
+She is a trustee of Red Rose Recovery, a charity which supports those recovering from drug and alcohol addiction through peer mentoring and partnership working.

-Amanda has over 30 years’ experience of policing, as a criminal defence solicitor and prosecutor; working with police forces in public order operations; as an Independent Member and Vice Chair of Lancashire Police Authority, Chair of its Protective Services and member of its Professional Standards Committees and later as Assistant Police and Crime Commissioner for Lancashire, where she led on early intervention, strategic partnership working and criminal justice, chairing the Local Criminal Justice Board.
+Amanda has over 30 years’ experience of policing, as a criminal defence solicitor and prosecutor; working with police forces in public order operations; as an independent member and vice-chair of Lancashire Police Authority, chair of its protective services and member of its professional standards committees and assistant police and crime commissioner for Lancashire, where she led on early intervention, strategic partnership working and criminal justice, chairing the local criminal justice board.